 This course provides an introduction to the basic grammar, syntax and idiom of classical Latin, supplemented by brief readings, compositions, and introductions to Roman literature and culture.
-Prerequisite: Permission of instructor.

 FGN 102 INTERMEDIATE LANGUAGE: LATIN / 3 credits

 Building upon FGN 101, this course continues to develop a foundation in classical Latin grammar and idiom, supplemented by readings in Roman authors, brief compositions, and further introductions to Roman literature and culture.
 Prerequisite: FGN 101, or permission of instructor.